 The process of academic advisement is one of information exchange, communication, teaching, and guidance.
 Each nursing student is assigned a nursing faculty advisor at the beginning of the semester.
 The student is required to meet with the advisor at mid-term and end of the semester for academic counseling and evaluation.
 The student may request a conference with an advisor at other times during the semester.
-The student desiring a conference with his/her academic advisor should make an appointment during the advisor's office hours.
+The student desiring a conference with his/her academic advisor should communicate with them via email to make an appointment during the advisor's office hours.